openhatch/oh-mainline/docs/contributor/about_our_community.rst

   * "Login team": These are the people who can SSH into the main OpenHatch server.
     To become part of this, submit a few high-quality code contributions and then ask the project lead.
-  * "Project lead": This person, currently Asheesh Laroia, is a figurehead for the project.
-He also holds a bunch of power, but tries not to exercise it.
+  * "Project lead": Asheesh Laroia is the project lead.
+You can contact him with questions about the project.

 Anyone can contribute to OpenHatch, through submitting a patch or pull request.